AIGODLIKE/ComfyUI-BlenderAI-node/README.md

 4.  **Open to ComfyUI Node Editor**

 Switch to the ComfyUI Node Editor, press N to open the sidebar/n-menu, and click the `Launch/Connect to ComfyUI` button to launch ComfyUI or connect to it.
-Or, sSwitch the "Server Type" in the addon's preferences to remote server so that you can link your Blender to a running ComfyUI process.
+Or, switch the "Server Type" in the addon's preferences to remote server so that you can link your Blender to a running ComfyUI process.
 ![Pasted image 20240319185542](https://github.com/DorotaLuna/ComfyUI-BlenderAI-node/assets/122320001/e46c3a5a-ff32-4503-8228-f101c91c6664)